WeblateOrg/weblate/docs/admin/install.rst

         }
     }

+The database migration performs `ALTER ROLE
+<https://www.postgresql.org/docs/12/sql-alterrole.html>`_ on database role used
-The migration code assumes that the role name matches username used while authenticating, in case it is not, please set ``ALTER_ROLE``.
-Otherwise you get PostgreSQL error about not existing role during the database migration (``psycopg2.errors.UndefinedObject: role "weblate@hostname" does not exist``).
+by Weblate.
+In most cases the name of the role matches username.
+In more complex setups the role name is different than username and you will get error about non-existing role during the database migration (``psycopg2.errors.UndefinedObject: role "weblate@hostname" does not exist``).
+This is known to happen with Azure Database for PostgreSQL, but it's not limited to this evironment.
+Please set ``ALTER_ROLE`` to change name of the role Weblate should alter during the database migration.

 .. _mysql: